Floyd Collins: Great Crystal Cave

-In September 1917, while climbing up a bluff on the Collins farm, Floyd noticed cool air coming from a hole in the ground.
+In September 1917, while climbing up a bluff on the family farm, Collins noticed cool air coming from a hole in the ground.
 Upon widening the hole, he was able to drop down into a cavity that was part of a passage blocked by breakdown.
-In December 1917, after further excavation of the breakdown, Floyd discovered the sinkhole entrance to what he would later name "Great Crystal Cave."
-Lee Collins deeded Floyd a half interest in the cave and they immediately decided to commercialize it.
+In December 1917, after further excavation of the breakdown, Collins discovered the sinkhole entrance to what he would later name "Great Crystal Cave."

+His father deeded Collins a half interest in the cave, and they immediately decided to commercialize it.
 After tremendous preparation by the entire family, the transformed show cave was opened to tourists in April 1918.
-However, the cave attracted a low number of tourists due to its remote location.
+The cave attracted a low number of tourists due to its remote location.

 Sand Cave – 1925 incident

+Collins' initial venture and entrapment

-Collins hoped to find another entrance to the Mammoth Cave or possibly an unknown cave along the road to Mammoth Cave, and draw more visitors and greater profits.
-He made an agreement with three farmers, who owned land closer to the main highway.
-If he found a cave, they would form a business partnership and share in the responsibilities of operating this tourist attraction.
-Working alone, within three weeks, he had explored and expanded a hole that would later be called "Sand Cave" by the news media.
-Collins managed to squeeze through several narrow passageways, one of which was reported as no larger than 9" tall, and claimed he had discovered a large grotto chamber, though it was never verified.
-He worked on creating a more practical entrance to the grotto for hours a day and weeks on end in order to make it easier for tourists to access.
+Collins hoped to find either another entrance to the Mammoth Cave or an unknown cave along the road to Mammoth Cave to draw more visitors and reap greater profits.
+He agreed with three farmers who owned land closer to the main highway.
+If he found a cave, they would form a business partnership and share in the responsibilities of operating the ensuing tourist attraction.

+Working alone, Collins explored and expanded a hole within three weeks that would later be called "Sand Cave" by the news media.
+Collins explored several narrow passageways, including one which was reportedly no larger than 9" tall, and reported finding a large grotto chamber.
+The discovery was not corroborated by anyone else, but Collins worked several hours a day, for weeks on end, to create a more accessible entrance for tourists.

 On January 30, 1925, after several hours of work, his gas lamp began to dim.
-He had to leave quickly, before losing all light to the chamber, but became trapped in a small passage on his way out.
-Collins accidentally knocked over his lamp, putting out the light, leading to misplacement of his foot on what seemed to be a stable wall of the cave.
-The passage shifted and he was caught by a 26.5 lb rock that fell from the cave ceiling, pinning his left leg; as well as torrents of loose gravel to completely bury his body.
+He attempted to leave the passage quickly, before losing all light to the chamber, but became trapped in a small passage on his way out.
+Collins accidentally knocked over his lamp, putting out the light, leading to the misplacement of his foot on what seemed to be a stable wall of the cave.
+The passage shifted, and he was caught by a 26.5 lb rock that fell from the cave ceiling, pinning his left leg; additionally, torrents of loose gravel fell and completely buried his body.
 He was trapped 150 ft from the entrance.